AdaptEvolve: Improving Efficiency of Evolutionary AI Agents through Adaptive Model Selection: Experiment

 The mapping from confidence signatures to solvability is non-linear and non-stationary.
 A simple threshold on Mean Confidence often fails to detect confident hallucinations (low MC, high LGC) \autoref{sec:stat_analysis}

-\paragraph{Static Decision Tree} To bootstrap $\Phi$, we execute a minimal warm-up phase ($N=50$) using $\mathcal{M}_S$ and $\mathcal{M}_L$ to generate a labeled dataset $\{(C(x_i), y_i)\}$, where $y_i$ denotes whether that sample will be solved by the model or not \autoref{tab:router_logic}.
-We train an initial Decision Tree \cite{sklearn_api} (Gini impurity, max\_depth=5) on this subset, enabling inference that captures non-linear interactions between metrics (e.g., low MC but high LGC).
+\paragraph{Static Decision Tree} To bootstrap $\Phi$, we execute a minimal warm-up phase ($N = 50$) using $\mathcal{M}_S$ and $\mathcal{M}_L$ to generate a labeled dataset $\{(C(x_i), y_i)\}$, where $y_i$ denotes whether that sample will be solved by the model or not (Table~\ref{tab:router_logic}).
+Each warm-up instance corresponds to one candidate solution generated by $\mathcal{M}_S$ for a unique problem, paired with a ground-truth solvability label.
+The confidence vector $C(x_i)$ is computed over the full token sequence of that generation.
+Instances are drawn via stratified sampling that preserves the difficulty-level distribution of the source benchmark, ensuring representative coverage despite the small sample size.
+We train an initial DecisionTree~\citep{sklearn_api} (Gini impurity, max\_depth=5) on this subset, enabling inference that captures non-linear interactions between metrics (e.g., low MC but high LGC).

 \paragraph{Online Adaptation} To handle the non-stationary nature of evolutionary search, we employ a \textbf{Hoeffding Adaptive Tree (HAT)} \cite{adapt_tree} using \cite{montiel2021river} package.
 HAT incrementally updates split criteria and monitors leaf error rates.
 Upon detecting concept drift, it automatically prunes and regrows decision branches, enabling the router to dynamically recalibrate escalation thresholds as reasoning difficulty evolves.